-However, blogging in a Content Marketing program can build awareness for your brand, generate leads, and position you as a expert in your domain.
-And consistent creation, distribution and analysis is now the price of entry if you hope to succeed.
+However, blogging in a Content Marketing program can build awareness for your brand, generate leads, and position you as an expert in your domain.
+Today, consistent creation, distribution and analysis is now the price of entry if you hope to succeed with online marketing.

 A common frame of reference for Content Marketing.

 Robert Rose, of the Content Marketing Institute | CMI, provides this helpful criteria for defining what the real world requirements of Content Marketing are.
 As Robert points out, a content marketing program needs to:

 - | Focus on attracting or retaining a targeted audience

 - | Share compelling, useful, and/or entertaining information